Group6CapstoneGroup/Capstone-Documents/Requirments Documentation/tune-tip-requirments.md

 ### Music Service

-- **1.0.0:** The music-service will have two separate models it will work with the first being music model and the second being selected song model.
+- **1.0.0:** Music-service will have two separate models it will work with the first being music model and the second being selected song model.
   - **1.0.1:** Both these models have the same attributes: recordId, recordNumber, track, artist, playlist, album.
   - **1.0.2:** music model will be the original data from the user that we save and keep as a reference when extracting and importing data to streaming the user's streaming service.
 This information will be stored in it's own table in the database.
   - **1.0.3:** selected song model will be the data the user interacts with our recommendation model with.
 This information will be stored in its own table in the database.